-6C Reference to the Crown Prosecution Service or to the crown prosecutor in this part of the Code should be taken to include any other body or person with a statutory responsibility for the proceedings for which the police recorded interview is required.
+3L Reference to the Crown Prosecution Service or to the crown prosecutor in this part of the Code should be taken to include any other body or person with a statutory responsibility for the proceedings for which the police recorded interview is required.

+Breaking master recording seal: other cases (paragraphs 3.26 to 3.29)

-6D The most common reasons for needing access to master copies that are not required for criminal proceedings arise from civil actions and complaints against police and civil actions between individuals arising out of allegations of crime investigated by police.
+3M The most common reasons for needing access to master copies that are not required for criminal proceedings arise from civil actions and complaints against police and civil actions between individuals arising out of allegations of crime investigated by police.

-6E could apply, for example, when one or more of the outcomes or likely outcomes of the investigation might be; (i) the prosecution of one or more of the original suspects; (ii) the prosecution of someone previously not suspected, including someone who was originally a witness, and (iii) any original suspect being treated as a prosecution witness and when premature disclosure of any police action, particularly through contact with any parties involved, could lead to a real risk of compromising the investigation and endangering witnesses.
+3N Paragraph 3.29(b) could apply, for example, when one or more of the outcomes or likely outcomes of the investigation might be; (i) the prosecution of one or more of the original suspects; (ii) the prosecution of someone previously not suspected, including someone who was originally a witness, and (iii) any original suspect being treated as a prosecution witness and when premature disclosure of any police action, particularly through contact with any parties involved, could lead to a real risk of compromising the investigation and endangering witnesses.

-7 Recording of Interviews by Secure Digital Network
+4 Interview recording using secure digital recording network device.

+(A) General

-7.1 A secure digital network does not use removable media and this section specifies the provisions which will apply when a secure digital network is used.
+4.1 An authorised secure digital recording network device (see paragraph 1.6(a)(iii) does not use removable media and this section specifies the provisions which will apply when such a device is used.
+For ease of reference, it repeats in full some of the provisions of section 3 that apply to both types of recording device.

-7.2 Not used.

-7.3 The following requirements are solely applicable to the use of a secure digital network for the recording of interviews.

-(A) Application of sections 1 to 6 of Code E

-7.4 Sections 1 to 6 of Code E above apply except for the following paragraphs:

-Paragraph 2.2 under “Recording and sealing of master recordings”

-Paragraph 4.3 under “(b) Commencement of interviews”

-Paragraph 4.4(e) under “(b) Commencement of interviews”

-Paragraphs 4.11 to 4.19 under “(e) Changing recording media”, “(f) Taking a break during interview”, “(g) Failure of recording equipment”, “(h) Removing recording media from the recorder” and “(i) Conclusion of interview”

-Paragraphs 6.1 to 6.4 and Notes 6A to 6E under “Media security”

 (B) Commencement of Interviews

-7.5 When the suspect is brought into the interview room, the interviewer shall without delay and in the sight of the suspect, switch on the recording equipment and enter the information necessary to log on to the secure network and start recording.
+4.2 When the suspect is brought into the interview room or arrives at the location where the interview is to take place, the interviewer shall without delay and in the sight of the suspect, switch on the recording equipment and in accordance with the manufacturer’s instructions start recording.

+4.3 The interviewer must point out the sign or indicator which shows that the recording equipment is activated and is recording (see paragraph 1.6(a)(iii)) and shall then:

-7.6 The interviewer must then inform the suspect that the interview is being recorded using a secure digital network and that recording has commenced.
+(a) tell the suspect that the interview is being audibly recorded using an authorised secure digital recording network device and outline the recording process (see Note 3A);

+(b) subject to paragraph 1.13, give their name and rank and that of any other interviewer present;

+(c) ask the suspect and any other party present, e.g. the appropriate adult, a solicitor or interpreter, to identify themselves (see Note 3A);

+(d) state the date, time of commencement and place of the interview; and

-7.7 In addition to the requirements of paragraph 4.4 (a) to (d) above, the interviewer must inform the person that:
+(e) inform the person that:

 they will be given access to the recording of the interview in the event that they are charged or informed that they will be prosecuted but if they are not charged or informed that they will be prosecuted they will only be given access as agreed with the police or on the order of a court; and

 they will be given a written notice at the end of the interview setting out their rights to access the recording and what will happen to the recording.

+(f) If equipment for remote monitoring of interviews as described in paragraph 2.6 is installed, explain the contents of the notice to the suspect, solicitor and appropriate adult as required by paragraph 2.6(d) and point out the light that illuminates automatically as soon as remote monitoring is activated.

+4.4 Paragraphs 3.5 to 3.7 apply.